MatteoMascheroni1/AdvanceModelingForOperationProject/submission material/HOW-TO.md

 `findN=False`

-*Note: at maximum one parameter can be setted to True*
+*Note: at maximum one parameter at a time can be set to True*

-This simulation type runs the model N times for each possible combination asked.
-For example, let's assume that  in our case we want to run the simulation 801 times with 6 tuggers, a combination of buffer sizes of [3, 3, 3, 3, 3] and [4, 4, 4, 4, 4] and with 2 or 3 charging stations.
+This simulation type runs the model N times with a fixed parameter while varying others.
+For example, let's assume as in our case, that we want to run the simulation 801 times with 6 tuggers, a combination of buffer sizes of [3, 3, 3, 3, 3] and [4, 4, 4, 4, 4] and with 2 or 3 charging stations.

 ```{python3}
 runWithSelectedN = True
 hyper_tugger_train_number = [6 for i in range(801)]
 hyper_ul_buffer = [[3, 3, 3, 3, 3], [4, 4, 4, 4, 4]]
 hyper_n_charging_station = [2, 3]
 ```

-By doing so, the model will run 4 different simulations with the different combinations of parameters 801 times each.
-The dataframe that will be obtained after having let the simulation run for N times for all the combinations possible will be composed by rows representing each parameters combination and the average idle time in minutes.
-At the end, if `export_df_to_csv=True` the dataframe will be exported as csv file, otherwise if  `export_df_to_feather=True` the dataframe will be exported as a feather file.
+By doing so, the model will be run in 4 different combinations of parameters 801 times each.
+We will need to group the dataframe obtained to make some further analysis.
+The dataframe will be composed of each combination of parameters and the average idle time in minutes.
+In the end, if `export_df_to_csv=True` the dataframe will be exported as csv file, otherwise if  `export_df_to_feather=True` the dataframe will be exported as a feather file.
 The path can be defined at the beginning of the script.